Noviel/gitlab-monorepo-scripts/README.md

 - Node.js
 - Yarn

-By will be used an suitable image based on Alpine Linux.
+By default will be used an suitable image based on Alpine Linux.

 For `container` jobs will be used `docker` based image.